elastic/elasticsearch-py/docs/reference/dsl_how_to_guides.md

 #### Extra properties and parameters [_extra_properties_and_parameters]

 To set extra properties of the search request, use the `.extra()` method.
-This can be used to define keys in the body that cannot be defined via a specific API method like `explain` or `search_after`:
+This can be used to define keys in the body that cannot be defined using a specific API method like `explain` or `search_after`:

 ```python
 s = s.extra(explain=True)